-The Tombs of the Kings or “Τάφοι των Βασιλέων" in Greek is situated in the Paphos district.
-More specifically it is located are two kilometres northwest of the Paphos harbour.
-It is a large necropolis are and it has also been declared a UNESCO World Heritage Site.
+The Tombs of the Kings or “Τάφοι των Βασιλέων" in Greek are situated in the Paphos district.
+More specifically they are located two kilometres northwest of the Paphos harbour.
+The Tombs form a large necropolis site which has also been declared a UNESCO World Heritage Site.

 The tombs are unique due to its courtyard architecture which seems to have also been affected by the Egyptians.
 The ancient Egyptians believed that the dead should lay in tombs that resemble houses and this is exactly what the Tombs of the Kings replicate.

 People across the world who love archaeological sites should visit the Tombs of the Kings as is one of the main attractions in the town of Paphos as well as one of the most amazing archaeological sites on the island.

 The Tombs cover a distance of about 1.2 square metres.
 As the name suggests, one would think that is a burial ground for kings, however no kings have actually been buried there.
 It is actually the resting place of 100 Ptolemaic aristocrats who died in Paphos between 3 B.C. and 3 A.D.

 The tombs were used by the first Christinas , while some of them were used during the Medieval period after being altered accordingly.
 At the same time the area was a timeless quarry.

 The Tombs of the Kings were pillaged by thieves from the 19th century and more specifically by the American Consol in Larnaca Luigi Palma de Cesnola.
 Excavations began during 1915-16 and continued with interruptions from 1937 until 1951, while in 1977 the continuous archaeological excavations of the necropolis began, until 1990.